Olympus E-M5 II vs Sony A7R II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
+Both the E-M5 II and the A7R II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the A7R II was followed by the Sony Alpha A7R III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Sony A7R II or vice versa?
 The listing below highlights the relative strengths of the two models.